Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 “What would Jesus tweet?
 Would He have social media accounts?
 And if He did, what would He say and share?
 How would He relate to his ‘friends’ and “followers” and to those who disagreed with Him?” when applied to believers in the Resurrected Christ, sharing Jesus’s Great Commission of sharing the Lord’s Gospel unto the ends of the earth, as well as any other Scripture account.

-Last Sunday’s lesson, ‘David Over Goliath: A Victory of Faith’, used the first 54 verses from 1 Samuel 17 to present the argument that David’s victory over Goliath happened because of the shared faith by both Saul and David, that God would accompany David to provide the victory in the same way He enabled David to succeed against the bear and lion.
+Last Sunday’s lesson, ‘David Over Goliath: A Victory of Faith’, used the first 54 Verses from 1 Samuel 17 to present the argument that David’s victory over Goliath happened because of the shared faith by both Saul and David, that God would accompany David to provide the victory in the same way He enabled David to succeed against the bear and lion.
 Imagine trying to express this Scripture passage in 140 characters or less.
 For that matter, imagine trying to condense all the lessons of the Bible, each one restricted to the limitations of a Tweet and make it comprehensible.

 If it were possible, God would have chosen to inspire the Scriptures as such short segments.
 This would be like considering a movie preview tells the same story of the entire film or that a brief snippet from a speech expresses everything spoken in a one-hour speech.

 The dramatic editing of a movie or speech results in a tremendous loss of intended message.
-In the same manner, shortening God’s Word not only changes the Scriptures meaning, it dishonors God by not conveying the complete message that the Lord intended to be expressed.
+In the same manner, shortening God’s Word not only changes the Scriptures meaning, but it also dishonors God by not conveying the complete message that the Lord intended to be expressed.

 To understand the importance of keeping God’s Word unchanged and not abbreviated, let us look at Isaiah 40:1-8 (ESV):